beattyml1/dot-api/README.md

 # dot-api: An ultra readible API Client Library

 So readible you won't need to wrap it.
-Dependency free but does depend on the ES fetch API which may need to be polyfilled for some browsers.
+Dependency free.
+Wrap's whatever handling you already have.

 ```sh
 npm install --save dot-api